justb3a/processwire-simplecontactform/README.md

 To mark a message as spam edit the belonging page.
 Each page has a checkbox to matk the IP address as spam.

+## How to translate

+All phrases like email subjects are translatable.
+Add the module file to the language translator and start translating.
+Phrases which don't exist in this file belong to the ProcessWire core.
+For example the messages *Please enter a valid e-mail address* or *Missing required value*.

+Relevant Files:

+- site/modules/NewsletterSubscription.module
+- wire/modules/Inputfield/InputfieldEmail.module
+- wire/core/InputfieldWrapper.php

+Depending on the fields you added to the form there might be some other files.

 ## Render multiple instances